 Creator marketing is undeniably one of the most important forms of online marketing today.
 While a decade ago it was limited to public figures and bloggers, in 2021 the influence of the creator economy is rapidly expanding and brands now develop unique marketing strategies to get to their audiences.
 So how can you and your brand take advantage of this new way of marketing and ultimately scale using influencers?
 Keep reading and find all you ever wanted to know about creator marketing.

 Here are the facts that prove why creator marketing is a popular and effective tactic for today’s brands.
 For example, 33% of millennials trust blog reviews when they make purchases, compared to only 1% who claim to trust advertisements.
 But, bigger is not always better and in the case of the creator marketing strategy, data shows that creators with 10.000 or fewer followers are getting the best results for brands and businesses.
 They have a smaller, but strongly built community, are loyal brand advocates, relatable, have strong engagement rates, and cost less.
 Finally, 40% of all online purchases are related to the promotion of creators on Instagram, Twitter, Discord, TikTok, or Youtube.
+But before we can do any of that, we have to ask ourselves, what are digital creators?

 What is a Creator